 Initial Evaluation Procedures

-If a student still needs additional assistance despite intervention activities, the RtI Committee may refer the student for a Dyslexia Evaluation.
+If a student still needs additional assistance despite intervention activities, the MTSS Committee may refer the student for a Dyslexia Evaluation.
+All referrals for Dyslexia Evaluations will be completed upon seeking parent consent for a Full and Individual Initial Evaluation (FIIE) under IDEA.
 Parents, students, teachers, counselors and administrators may make referrals.

 Criteria for Referral/Common Signs of Dyslexia

 Students will be referred for an evaluation for the dyslexia program based on common signs of dyslexia.
 The following may be associated with dyslexia if they are unexpected for the individual’s age, educational level or cognitive abilities:

 - Talks later than most children

 - Has difficulty pronouncing words (i.e., busgetti for spaghetti, mawn lower for lawn mower)

 - Has poor auditory memory for nursery rhymes and chants